-The core consists of 41 credit-hours and covers 18 Common Learning Goals.
-The Goals fall into three areas: Knowledge, Skills and Dispositions.
+The core consists of 41 credit-hours and covers 18 Common Learning Outcomes.
+The Outcomes fall into three areas: Knowledge, Skills, and Dispositions.

 Knowledge content areas represent the traditional, broad-based subject matter that is necessary for you to be intellectually well-rounded and to understand your roles and responsibilities in society.
-These learning outcomes supporting these Goals examine your understanding of faith, as well as your fellow man, your environment and your connections to them, and how those connections have played out in societies over time.
+The learning goals supporting these Outcomes examine your understanding of faith, as well as your fellow man, your environment, and your connections to them, and how those connections have played out in societies over time.
 They include: